 Hosted feature layer views do not inherit the following from the hosted feature layer from which you create them.
 Set these separately on the view.

 Keep the following in mind when you create hosted feature layer views:

 - If you need to refresh the data, overwrite the hosted feature layer from which the view was created.
-The data updates will appear in the view.
+The data updates appear in the view.

 - Usage is tracked separately for hosted feature layer views; however, feature storage is not charged for feature layer views.
 Storage is only charged for the primary hosted feature layer from which the view was created.

 - Hosted feature layer views and the hosted feature layers from which they are created must have the same owner.
-To reassign ownership, the administrator must change ownership on the hosted feature layer; ownership of the layers' views will also change.
+To reassign ownership, the administrator must change ownership on the hosted feature layer; ownership of the layers' views also change.